City Hangout – Old Windows, Daryaganj

 [Text and photos by Mayank Austen Soofi]

-his is a window with six panes.
+This is a window with six panes.
 The glass of each pane is discoloured to a different degree—one pane is in fact partially broken, the jagged edges of its shattered glass are hanging like stalactites in a cave.
 Another pane is left with no glass at all.
 The whole window resembles the mosaic of an artist’s carefully plotted abstraction.

 It is overwhelming to witness this accidental beauty enshrined in a single window.
 But here are dozens of similar windows clustered together as if an ambitious window convention were taking place in town.
 The windows are spread through a series of aged buildings that line a stretch of Shubhash Marg in Old Delhi’s Daryaganj; across the road from Golcha cinema (closed since 2012).